 • no action or sanction is appropriate.

-• the Conduct Committee should recommend to the House that the member be required to take action to regularise the position (for example a letter of apology or training) where this has not been agreed as remedial action.
+• the Conduct Committee should require the member to take action to regularise the position (for example a letter of apology or training) where this has not been agreed as remedial action.

-• the Conduct Committee should recommend to the House that the member be required to make a personal statement of apology in the House.
+• the Conduct Committee should require the member to make a personal statement of apology in the House.

 • the Conduct Committee should recommend to the House that the member be suspended from the House.
 If the conduct concerned occurred on or after 26 June 2015, or if it occurred before 26 June 2015 but was not public knowledge before then, the suspension may be for any specified period of time.
 If the conduct occurred before 26 June 2015 and was public knowledge before then, the suspension may be for a specified period of time not longer than the remainder of the current Parliament.

-• the Conduct Committee should recommend to the House that the member be denied access for a specified period of time to the system of financial support for members and/or denied access for a specified period to the facilities of the House, including services closely related to parliamentary proceedings and membership of select committees.
+• the Conduct Committee should recommend to the House that the member be denied access for a specified period of time to the system of financial support for members and/or denied access for a specified period to the facilities and services of the House, including services closely related to parliamentary proceedings and membership of select committees.
 These sanctions can be applied for any period of time and may be applied in addition to a sanction of suspension.

 • the Conduct Committee should recommend to the House that the member be expelled from the House.
 This recommended sanction is available if the conduct concerned occurred on or after 26 June 2015, or if it occurred before 26 June 2015 but was not public knowledge before then.